 AWAS 2600 Topics in Cuneiform Studies

-2. Ancient Scholarship in Western Asia
+2. Ancient Scholarship in Mesopotamia and its Neighbors

 Possible offerings include but are not limited to: